Walid-Belmo/MVP-WARINA-3/README.md

 ### For Users

 1. **Connecting Components**:
+   - Most levels auto-spawn components (no manual setup needed!)
-   - Click "Add LED" or "Add Motor" buttons
+   - For manual mode: Click "Add LED" or "Add Motor" buttons
    - Click on component boxes to connect to available pins

-2. **Writing Code**:
+2. **Writing ESP32 Code**:
-   - Use the code editor to write Arduino-style code
+   - Use the code editor to write ESP32-style code
+   - Start with `#include <ESP32Servo.h>` for motor levels
    - Use auto-completion (type function names)
    - Click "RUN CODE" to execute

-3. **Controlling Pins**:
+3. **Controlling Pins** (Manual Mode):
    - Click pins to toggle digital states
    - Press 'P' + click pin to enter PWM mode
    - Use number keys (0-9) to set PWM duty cycles